Vox (website)

 Vox (from Latin vōx 'voice') is an American news and opinion website owned by Vox Media.
 The website was founded in April 2014 by Ezra Klein, Matt Yglesias, and Melissa Bell, and is noted for its concept of explanatory journalism.
 Vox's media presence also includes a YouTube channel, several podcasts, and a show presented on Netflix.
-Vox has been described as left-of-center and progressive.
+Vox has been described as left-leaning and liberal.